 Hiring a driver in Sri Lanka is easy and you can easily get there without having the whole trip planned ahead of time.

-Another option, something that people usually do, is taking the train from Nuwara Eliya to Ella (another impressive train ride), spending some days in Ella and hiring a car to drive you all the way to Yala.
+Another option, something that people usually do and include in their Sri Lanka Itinerary, is taking the train from Nuwara Eliya to Ella (another impressive train ride), spending some days in Ella and hiring a car to drive you all the way to Yala.

 Where to stay in Yala